HatriGt/No_Verity-OP6/README.md

-# No_Verity-OP6
-Disable No verity and force encryption on Oneplus 6
+# This project helps to Disable Verity and Forceencrypt